striezel/corona/readme.md

 # Coronavirus case numbers per country

-This repository contains a few PHP scripts that can generate graphs showing the Coronavirus (SARS-CoV-2, COVID-19) case numbers for various countries.
+This repository contains a Rust command line application that can generate graphs showing the Coronavirus (SARS-CoV-2, COVID-19) case numbers for various countries.

 It is still in an early stage of development and very simplistic.
 And so are the generated graphs.